approvals/ApprovalTests.Java/README.md

 - [ApprovalTests-util](/approvaltests-util/docs/README.md)

 ### Misssing Documentation?
-If there is documentation you wish existed, please add it to [this issue](https://github.com/approvals/ApprovalTests.Java/issues/342).
+If there is documentation you wish existed, please add a `page request` to [this issue](https://github.com/approvals/ApprovalTests.Java/issues/342).

 ## Getting started
 ### New Projects